RafailBesparas/SQLDatabases_Portfolio/README.md

 2. Read: Retrieve data, such as viewing all T-shirts or checking items not worn in a long time.
 3. Update: Modify attributes like size or last worn date for specific items.
 4 .Delete: Remove items based on specific criteria, such as T-shirts not worn for over 200 days.

+# Bookstore Inventory Management System
+# Overview:
+The Bookstore Inventory Management System is a relational database project designed to streamline the storage, retrieval, and management of book data for libraries, bookstores, or personal collections.
+It provides a robust structure for organizing key details about books, including titles, authors, publication years, and stock levels.